benbell95/heather_age/README.md

 This script models heather age distribution for a dry heath/moorland environment, with or without management (e.g. managed burns).
 Heather plants age with time, with each plant having a chance at death, which increases with age.

 This model can be used to determine the age distribution of a heather plant community at different time periods, and determine how long the plant community takes to "stabilise".
-Please refer to the paper (coming soon) for scientific background.
+Please refer to the paper (...) for scientific background.

 There are two models available, heather_dry_model, and heather_dry_ran_model.
 The first is the main model (used in the paper), that uses a set mortality chance, which increases with age (100% mortality at plant age 44).
 The second model adds the ability to apply random mortality modifiers (e.g. random catastrophic events), and is available for experimentation.